id25b1016-cloud/mars-task/README.md

 Based on the light level, the Arduino controls the LED.

  Working Principle
-In bright light, LDR resistance is low → LED OFF
+In bright light, photoresistor resistance is low → LED OFF

-In darkness, LDR resistance is high → LED ON
+In darkness, photoresistor resistance is high → LED ON